 The sub-Fund invests at least 70% of its assets in agency mortgage-backed securities.
 Such investments shall be listed or traded on Regulated Markets worldwide.
-The sub-Fund shall maintain an average U.S. dollar-weighted duration (interest rate sensitivity) within one year plus or minus of the average U.S. dollar-weighted duration of the Bloomberg Mortgage-Backed Securities Index (formerly, the Lehman Brothers Mortgage-Backed Securities Index, a market value-weighted index which covers the mortgage-backed pass-through securities of the Bloomberg U.S. Aggregate Bond Index The index is composed of agency mortgage-backed pass-through securities of the Government National Mortgage Association (Ginnie Mae), the Federal National Mortgage Association (Fredie Mac) with a minimum \$150 million par amount outstanding and a weighted-average maturity of at least 1 year.
+The sub-Fund shall maintain an average U.S. dollar-weighted duration (interest rate sensitivity) within one year plus or minus of the average U.S. dollar-weighted duration of the Bloomberg Mortgage-Backed Securities Index (formerly, the Lehman Brothers Mortgage-Backed Securities Index, a market value-weighted index which covers the mortgage-backed securities component of the Bloomberg U.S. Aggregate Bond Index The index is composed of agency mortgage-backed pass-through securities of the Government National Mortgage Association (Ginnie Mae), the Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac) with a minimum \$150 million par amount outstanding and a weighted-average maturity of at least 1 year.
 The index includes reinvestment of income).
 Although it may do so, the sub-Fund is not obliged to invest in the components of the Bloomberg Mortgage-Backed Securities Index.
 There can be no assurance that the investment objective of the sub-Fund will be achieved.

-The remaining portion, namely a maximum of 30% of its assets, may be invested in non-agency RMBS, commercial mortgagebacked securities, asset-backed securities (including consumer receivables - for example auto loans, credit cards, student loans - and commercial receivables - for example dealer floor plans, equipment leases, sea containers, cell towers), other mortgage-related securities (i.e. securities backed by a loan, lease or receivable against assets), transferable securities, money market instruments or cash, and up to 10% of its assets may be invested in other UCITS or UCI.
+The remaining portion, namely a maximum of 30% of its assets, may be invested in non-agency RMBS, commercial mortgage-backed securities, asset-backed securities (including consumer receivables - for example auto loans, credit cards, student loans - and commercial receivables - for example dealer floor plans, equipment leases, sea containers, cell towers), other mortgage-related securities (i.e. securities backed by a loan, lease or receivable against assets), transferable securities, money market instruments or cash, and up to 10% of its assets may be invested in other UCITS or UCI.